TapeWerm/MCscripts/README.txt

 	You can run the scripts without enabling the systemd units You cannot enable instances of Java Edition and Bedrock Edition with the same name mc@example and mcbe@example
-	Have different level-names between instances or backups will get overwritten Xbox One can only connect on LAN, Nintendo Switch cannot connect at all https://help.mojang.com/customer/en/portal/articles/2954250-dedicated-servers-for-minecraft-on-bedrock
+	Xbox One can only connect on LAN, Nintendo Switch cannot connect at all https://help.mojang.com/customer/en/portal/articles/2954250-dedicated-servers-for-minecraft-on-bedrock
 	Try https://github.com/jhead/phantom to work around this